hariram1981/CommonUtil/README.md

 Interfaces
 ----------

-###2. com.hariram.common.util.DynamicToString
+###com.hariram.common.util.DynamicToString
- - Class overriding toString method and dynamically lists the values of variables.
+ - Class overriding toString method and dynamically listing the values of variables.

 ####Methods in the class are as below: